 Would not be surprised in the slightest if someone told me the ghost of Norman Rockwell hangs out there.
 This place is the quintessence of community.
 Charming and hospitable, it regularly tugs at my heartstrings.
 In my daily strolls the Rockwell paintings are life-sized and animated.
 Razors piloted by little kids race down the same street that houses the sisters who jump rope on a different day and older boys who practice their slap shots in the fall, net perched in the middle of the road.
 This also happens to be the road of the two Charlies.
 A sister and brother from a litter of adorable, fluff ball puppies, (born on the other side of the neighborhood,) who ended up with the same name, on the same street, three doors away.
 (Was told they have regular play dates.)
 There are backyard flockers, sidewalk chalkers, and dog walkers galore.
 All of them kind and neighborly, (have had my share of chats.)
 Then there’s the gaggle of teenagers, dressed in Homecoming couture, waiting for the limo to arrive, (early evening is my sweet spot.)
 Their parents on the periphery, phones put away, high school moment in the books.
 Have even witnessed a wedding reception, (avoided my normal path so I didn’t intrude,) the big white tent and the beautiful young bride were hard to miss.
 The groom and his entourage were tossing a Frisbee in the common area.
 Every evening there’s pleasant interactions, sometimes in person, and sometimes just the artwork of their lives.
 Rockwell’s Americana, home at its best.
 The little hood that could, the perfect metaphor for the best in us all.

 Home, you might have noticed, is a recurring theme with me.
 It’s the archetype of what’s safe and good and right.
 At least it should be, lately it’s become symbols of just the opposite.
 Our own citizens aren’t safe from those who are supposed to protect us, even in their own homes, being that we’re now a nation in the business of peddling division, hatred and fear, don’t think we fall in the category of good anymore, and when it comes to right and wrong, our compass isn’t only malfunctioning, it’s worthless.
-Beyond all the talk that tries to normalize dishonesty, beyond the cheating to get ahead in business and politics, beyond exploding the national debt for the sake of greed, and beyond the obliteration of healthcare, especially for pre-existing conditions, beyond all that and more, children, the most vulnerable among us, are being separated from their parents and housed in internment camps.
+Beyond all the talk that tries to normalize dishonesty, beyond the cheating to get ahead in business and politics, beyond exploding the national debt for the sake of greed and control, and beyond the obliteration of healthcare, beyond all that and more, children, the most vulnerable among us, have been separated from their parents and housed in internment camps.
 Can we stop a moment to fully grasp the significance, we’re talking about appalling abuse of children.
 The United States, our home, is inflicting crimes against humanity.
 And why, because that’s the U.S.’s humanitarian way?
 It’s too hard to take, we’ve allowed ourselves to be dragged down to the basest of behavior through a narrative of bullying, debauchery and lies.
 Passionate and convincing lies, again and again, and we’ve swallowed the storyline.
 It’s incredible.

 Speaking of that, returning from my walk yesterday, (oh, and btw, did I mention it’s a diverse neighborhood?
 Always a rainbow of kids playing together, the way it should be) anyway, when I got to the path, the wind over the pasture bent the wild flowers and weeds, toppling and twisting them in a dance that made me envy their freedom.
 They grew, side-by-side, different but the same, bolstering each other from what would take them down if they stood alone.
 No reason to fear the storms, they’re all in it together.
 No reason to fear at all.